-Next time your movie night snack gets spilled all over the couch, is it okay if your dog manages to get a few pieces before you can clean it up (as if you could really stop him)?
+Next time your movie night snack gets spilled all over the couch, is it okay if your dog manages to get a few pieces of popcorn before you can clean it up (as if you could really stop him)?

 The short answer is yes — but you should avoid feeding your dog popcorn in large quantities, especially if it’s flavored with butter, salt or sugar.
 With minerals like magnesium, zinc and phosphorus, plus dietary fiber and relatively few calories, plain, unbuttered popcorn certainly isn’t the worst thing your dog can get his paws on.
 Here are a few things to keep in mind when it comes to your dog eating popcorn: